michelaventurini96/health-data-management/notes/4_novembre.md

 To solve the issue of unstructured text, a standard was created.

+# natural language processing

+* named entry recognition
+* semantic role recognition
+* entity relation recognition
+* timex and time line recognition
+* word sense disambiguation
+* negation detection identification

+a **knowledge model** is a kind of database.
+It includes the main concept of the problem (type of materials, effects, other factors) and their relationship, and some entity that can read the text (Comparators, indexes, values...).
+With Watson, corpora semantics are annotated by hand, semi-supervised.

+Performance is measured by train-test sets evaluateion of precision and recall.
+Search is performed with the help of the comparator.

 # HL7

 HL7 is a clinical document architecture (CDA).
 Inside HL7, free text still remain a gold standard, in certain portions of it.
 A structured document converts the plain text in a tree-organized data structure with many fields (patient history, etc.) with some subsection (presenting complains, significant diseases, traumatic injuries) leading to a serie of coded concept ([C1384666] Hearing impairment, etc).
 The [C1384666] is a SNOMED(?) code, standardized.